 - regular coaching of school mentors at school or museum; and

 - serving as Museum liaison between the host schools and the Museum.

-Before being placed in the first host school, Davis Fellows spend the summer as teaching assistants to students enrolled in science programs at the Museum.
-In addition, along with school mentors, Fellows will learn about student data-driven instruction, and also about TESOL skills, in order to scaffold science learning for ELL students.
-Throughout their residencies, teacher candidates study how to use data to improve instruction, both at their host schools and in program-specific workshops.
+Before being placed in the first host school, Residents spend the summer as teaching assistants to students enrolled in science programs at the Museum.
+In addition, along with school mentors, Residents will learn about student data-driven instruction, and also about TESOL skills, in order to scaffold science learning for ELL students.
+Throughout their residencies, Residents study how to use data to improve instruction, both at their host schools and in program-specific workshops.
 They also participate in professional development at residency schools, student and family programs, and all regular school activities required of teachers.